voidmerge/voidmerge/book/src/context.md

 # Context

-A VoidMerge "context" can be thought of as a database.
-Multiple data types can be stored in a single context.
-Those datatypes could be thought of as tables.
+A VoidMerge "context" can be thought of as an application.
+It contains:

-## System Types

-There are some system types that are predefined in VoidMerge, and the type names all start with "sys":

-- "syslogic" - The validation logic for the context
+- logic in the form of typescript code
-- "sysenv" - Global environment information available in all validation logic
-- "sysweb" - Stores an individual file for the built-in static web server
+- a database in the form of an object store
+- and exposes APIs via an http server